koopjs/koopjs.github.io/_docs/development/provider/routes.md

 ---

 ## Provider-specific routes
-In addition to routes defined by output-plugins, a provider may extend the Koop API by defining their ownvroutes and associated controllers.
+In addition to routes defined by output-plugins, a provider may extend the Koop API by defining their own routes and associated controllers.
 These routes are defined in a file that is referenced in the [registration object](./registration).
 This file should export an array of route definition objects.
 Each object must have:

 | property name | type | description | example |
 | - | - | - | - |